HRMI? Her-me? Her-mi?

 If you’ve been invited to participate in the survey for your country, you will have been sent a link to a secure registration/consent form.
 Please fill it in.
 It takes about 30 seconds.
 Everyone who has registered will then be sent a unique single-use link to the survey itself.

 If you have been invited to take part, we encourage you to suggest other colleagues or contacts who can also be survey respondents.
-As long as you are registered yourself, you can forward the registration form to your contacts now.
+You can do so by recommending them to your country’s HRMI Ambassador, or emailing HRMI at [email protected] .
 There will also be a space in the survey itself to nominate other potential survey respondents.

 How do I make sure I receive the survey?